malachidaily/malachi-daily/README.md

 ## Deploy to Netlify

 This happens automatically when a GitHub PR is merged and/or when the `main` branch is pushed.
 It will deply to https://app.malachidaily.com.
 All changes should then be visible on any device with the app installed.

+## Future Ideas

+- Implement [`BibleScraper`](https://github.com/IonicaBizau/bible-scraper) instead of Bolls List Bible API, or as a backup, because it'll give us access to the entire Bible.com library of Bible Versions and verses.
+- Use PWABuilder to turn this into an app to be shipped to the Android Google Play Store and the iOS Apple App Store.